krobertson/deb-s3/README.md

                                                      # Default: main
       [--access-key-id=ACCESS_KEY_ID]                # The access key for connecting to S3.
       [--secret-access-key=SECRET_ACCESS_KEY]        # The secret key for connecting to S3.
-      [--endpoint=ENDPOINT]                          # The region endpoint for connecting to S3.
+      [--s3-region=S3_REGION]                        # The region for connecting to S3.
-                                                     # Default: s3.amazonaws.com
+                                                     # Default: us-east-1
       [--force-path-style], [--no-force-path-style]  # Use S3 path style instead of subdomains.
       [--proxy-uri=PROXY_URI]                        # The URI of the proxy to send service requests through.
-      [--use-ssl], [--no-use-ssl]                    # Whether to use HTTP or HTTPS for request transport.
-                                                     # Default: true
   -v, [--visibility=VISIBILITY]                      # The access policy for the uploaded files.
 Can be public, private, or authenticated.
                                                      # Default: public
-      [--sign=SIGN]                                  # Sign the Release file when uploading a package, or when verifying it after removing a package.
-Use --sign with your key ID to use a specific key.
+      [--sign=SIGN]                                  # GPG Sign the Release file when uploading a package, or when verifying it after removing a package.
+Use --sign with your GPG key ID to use a specific key (--sign=6643C242C18FE05B).
       [--gpg-options=GPG_OPTIONS]                    # Additional command line options to pass to GPG when signing.
   -e, [--encryption], [--no-encryption]              # Use S3 server side encryption.
   -q, [--quiet], [--no-quiet]                        # Doesn't output information, just returns status appropriately.